mehranazam/mehranazam-m09-assessment/README.md

 ### Part 3: User Login

 - [ ] Create a "Login" component (#.# hours)
-  - [ ] Add a form with "Username" and "Password" fields
+  - [x] Add a form with "Username" and "Password" fields
-  - [ ] Use `fetch` to `POST` the user's information to the User API
+  - [x] Use `fetch` to `POST` the user's information to the User API
   - [ ] Use an existing user's information to test that the API returns an auth token
-- [ ] Add the necessary user state and helper functions to the App component (#.# hours)
+- [x] Add the necessary user state and helper functions to the App component (1.0 hours)
-  - [ ] Add a state variable to track the current user
+  - [x] Add a state variable to track the current user
-  - [ ] Add a function to login a user
+  - [x] Add a function to login a user
   - [ ] Add a function to logout a user
   - [ ] Collect the user state variable along with the login/logout helper functions into a single `auth` object
-- [ ] Create a React context to track user auth (#.# hours)
+- [x] Create a React context to track user auth (1.0 hours)
-  - [ ] Create the context in its own module
+  - [x] Create the context in its own module
-  - [ ] Update the App component to provide the context to the entire app
+  - [x] Update the App component to provide the context to the entire app
-  - [ ] Set the context's `value` to the `auth` object
+  - [x] Set the context's `value` to the `auth` object
 - [ ] Update the "Login" component (#.# hours)
-  - [ ] Consume the user auth context
+  - [x] Consume the user auth context
-  - [ ] After a successful `POST` to the User API, call the auth context's login function and pass in the auth token and redirect the user to the "Home" route
+  - [x] After a successful `POST` to the User API, call the auth context's login function and pass in the auth token and redirect the user to the "Home" route
-- [ ] Update the header/navbar component (#.# hours)
+- [ ] Update the header/navbar component (2.0 hours)
-  - [ ] Consume the user auth context
+  - [x] Consume the user auth context
-  - [ ] When there's a logged in user, display the user's username and "Logout" button
+  - [x] When there's a logged in user, display the user's username and "Logout" button
-  - [ ] When there's not a logged in user, display links for the "Login" and "Register" routes
+  - [x] When there's not a logged in user, display links for the "Login" and "Register" routes
   - [ ] When the "Logout" button is clicked, call the auth context's logout function
 - [ ] Protect each of the agent related routes (#.# hours)
   - [ ] When there's a logged in user, display the route's associated component